naninovel/docs/docs/en/guide/getting-started.md

 ```
 :::

-— note that `Assets/NaninovelData` is an auto-generated folder.
-After it's initially generated, you can rename or move it to any folder under `Assets` (Naninovel will still be able to locate it), in which case the above ignore paths have to be updated accordingly.
+Note that `Assets/NaninovelData` is an auto-generated folder.
+After it is initially created, you can rename or move it to any folder under `Assets` (Naninovel will still be able to locate it).
+If you do so, the ignore paths above must be updated accordingly.

 ::: tip EXAMPLE
-Find [.gitignore](https://github.com/naninovel/engine/blob/main/unity/samples/.gitignore) in our [samples project](/guide/samples) for an example Git ignore profile.
-Notice how `NaninovelData` folder in the project is renamed to just `Naninovel` and moved under `Assets/Profiles` for organization purposes — you're free to move the folder in a similar fashion in your own project.
+See the [.gitignore](https://github.com/naninovel/engine/blob/main/unity/samples/.gitignore) in our [samples project](/guide/samples) for an example Git ignore profile.
+In that example, the `NaninovelData` folder is renamed to `Naninovel` and moved under `Assets/Profiles` for better organization — you can move the folder similarly in your own project.
 :::

 ## Install Naninovel